minimallinux/sage-bootstrap-starter/README.md

 # [Bedrock](https://roots.io/bedrock/)
 [![Build Status](https://travis-ci.org/roots/bedrock.svg)](https://travis-ci.org/roots/bedrock)

 Bedrock is a modern WordPress stack that helps you get started with the best development tools and project structure.
-This one includes a starter sage 8.4 theme with Bootstrap 3.3 and Font Awesome.
+This one includes a starter Sage 8.4 theme with Bootstrap 3.3 and Font Awesome.

+You can also add other themes or starter themes in to /web/app/themes directory to work on those.

 Much of the philosophy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](https://roots.io/twelve-factor-wordpress/).